-A master’s degree in Construction Engineering and Management (CEM) from the University of Wisconsin–Madison provides you with expertise in the theoretical and practical methods of planning, design, and construction, building on your civil engineering foundation in environmental engineering, transportation, structural analysis, fluid dynamics, and material science.
+A Master of Science in Civil & Environmental Engineering, with a named option in Construction Engineering and Management (CEM) from the University of Wisconsin–Madison provides you with expertise in the theoretical and practical methods of planning, design, and construction, building on your civil engineering foundation in environmental engineering, transportation, structural analysis, fluid dynamics, and material science.

 In just one year of intensive face-to-face learning, you gain an enriched understanding of construction scheduling, cost estimating, construction law, business management, ethics, risk management, safety and quality management, project control, teamwork, leadership, written and oral communications, and continuous improvement.
 You emerge fully prepared to immerse yourself in construction engineering and management.

 Industry partners are strongly engaged in all aspects of the Construction Engineering and Management program, serving as adjunct professors, professors of practice, instructors, strategic advisors, and general supporters.
 This provides you with a valuable network of contacts during your time on the UW–Madison campus and once you enter the workforce.